pschool-in/curriculum/content/grammar/new-topics/sentence-3.md

 Statement:
 I have a pet dog.
 It is common to find lizards at home.
-This is my favourite book.
+This is my favorite book.

 Order:
 Feed the dog!